Pediatric Therapy Services (0-3)

 Evaluation/assessment, development of the Individual Family Service Plan, Case Management, Translation, and Interpreter services are provided at no cost to any family, regardless of income.

-Eligibility for Early Childhood Intervention is determined by a team of at least two Brighton Center professionals from different pediatric therapy disciplines (speech, occupational, physical).
+Eligibility for Early Childhood Intervention is determined by a team of at least two Brighton Center professionals from different pediatric therapy disciplines (speech, occupational, and physical).
 An evaluation determines the nature and extent of the child’s abilities, delays, or difficulties.
 This evaluation is done at no cost to parents.

 The ECI staff determines eligibility for infants and toddlers (birth to 36 months) based on: